3 Nutrients you Need to Boost your Immune System

 - Unpasteurized sauerkraut

 Remember, the vast majority of people do benefit from adding probiotic-rich foods to their diet, but they are not for everyone.
-Talk to your dietitian if you feel worse after eating these foods.
-If you are considering taking a probiotic supplement, talk to your dietitian and/or doctor about the specific probiotic strain and dose that is right for you.
+If you are considering taking a probiotic supplement, message me about the specific probiotic strain and dose that is right for you.

 There are two main dietary sources of vitamin A: carotenoids (found in plant foods) and retinoids (found in animal foods).